code-with-prasad/Insta-Love-Button/README.md

 # Insta-Love-Button
-out press double click the show love on this image
+in this simple project you can press double click then show love on this image